visgl/loaders.gl/docs/api-reference/gltf-loaders/category-gltf.md

 ### GLTF Data Format

-An object with the following fields
+In loaders.gl, glTF data is a pure JavaScript object with the following fields:

 | Field     | Type            | Default   | Description |
 | ---       | ---             | ---       | --- |